d4nj1/TLPUI/README.md

 Current status:

-* Software still in Beta status
 * Supports TLP versions 0.8-1.3

-What works:

 * Configuration can be read and displayed
 * Shows information about configuration changes (defaults/unsaved and dropin/user config)
 * Changes can be saved with user and sudo permissions (e.g. /etc/default/tlp or /etc/tlp.conf)